WBBM (AM): CBS Radio

 The station began a long association with the Columbia Broadcasting System (CBS) on September 27, 1928, when it joined as Chicago's second network affiliate.
 WMAQ (now WSCR) had joined the network at its launch one year earlier.
 CBS bought a controlling interest in WBBM in 1929, and in 1931 it purchased the remaining station stock.
 Les Atlass remained at the station, while Ralph left and purchased station WLAP, then in Louisville.

 On May 15, 1933, the station discontinued the WJBT dual call letter usage and reverted to just WBBM, after the Federal Radio Commission requested that stations using only one of their assigned call letters drop those that were no longer in regular use.

 As part of the November 11, 1928, AM band reorganization, KFAB in Lincoln, Nebraska, had also been assigned to transmit on 770 kHz.
 WBBM and KFAB were far enough apart to allow concurrent operation during the daytime, but their longer range nighttime signals required coordination to avoid mutual interference.
-Initially the stations established a timesharing agreement for nighttime hours.
-However, in early 1932 KFAB switched network affiliation from the NBC Red Network to CBS.
+Initially, the stations established a timesharing agreement for nighttime hours.
+However, in early 1932, KFAB switched network affiliation from the NBC Red Network to CBS.
 With much of their evening programming the same, the two stations establishing simultaneous "synchronized" broadcasting of their common network programming.
 The synchronized operation began on January 27, 1934.

-In 1945 WBBM broadcast "Five after the Hour", written by Les Weinrott.
+In 1945, WBBM broadcast "Five after the Hour", written by Les Weinrott.

 Move to AM 780

 WBBM's power was increased to 50,000 watts in 1935.
 In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA), both WBBM and KFAB were shifted to 780 kHz.
 After the attack on Pearl Harbor and the resulting U.S. entry into World War II, there was an increase in air traffic at Naval Air Station Glenview.
 The Navy asked WBBM to move its towers to a new location.
 As a result, the station's towers and transmitter were moved to Itasca, Illinois, on May 1, 1942.
 During World War II, much of WBBM's programming was devoted to the war effort.

 In 1948, KFAB was relocated to Omaha, and was also reassigned to 1110 kHz, freeing up WBBM to begin operating full-time on 780 kHz, ending the nighttime synchronized broadcasts.
-In 1956, WBBM's studios were moved to North McClurg Court, with the rest of CBS' Chicago operations, where it remained until moving to Two Prudential Plaza in 2006.
+In 1956, WBBM's studios were moved to North McClurg Court, with the rest of CBS's Chicago operations, where it remained until moving to Two Prudential Plaza in 2006.
 Les Atlass held various senior level management positions with WBBM and CBS until his retirement November 29, 1959, on his 65th birthday.
 He died the next year.